Steps to Completing an Application

 - Some academic programs may have different requirements for admission which may lengthen the admission process.
 Please visit the Undergraduate Programs website for more information.
 The following programs require additional items: Art Education, Communication Design, Crafts, Studio Art, Music, and Music Education.

-__Supplemental material if applicable (portfolio, art test, or audition)
+(portfolio, art test, or musical audition)